 - We make sure that our dental facility is welcoming and we have a friendly staff to accommodate your needs

 To avoid these unnecessary risks, it is important to maintain good oral hygiene at home and visit the dentist for gum treatment on a regular basis.
 If you are suffering from pain or discomfort in the teeth or gums, please call our office immediately.
-In case you are in need of emergency dental care in Hammond, we will take care of that.
+In case you are in need of emergency dental care, our suggested Hammond general dentist will take care of that.
 We will do our best to see you as soon as possible so you can live pain-free.

 Driving Directions – Conveniently Located